 Ingredients

-- Spices: I like to use paprika (or smoked paprika), dried thyme, dried oregano, onion powder, garlic powder, and cayenne pepper.
+- To season: Kosher salt, paprika, dried thyme, dried oregano, onion powder, garlic powder, and cayenne pepper.

 - Butter: For cooking the fish.
-You can also use a high-smoke-point oil such as avocado oil.
-But butter is more flavorful and will also better promote the blackening process thanks to the milk solids it contains.
+You can also use a high-smoke-point oil such as avocado oil, but butter is more flavorful and will better promote the blackening process thanks to the milk solids it contains.

 Variations